 There are three focus points on which the foundation of rapport is built–that he cares about me, he understands me, and he feels my pain.
 It comes to those who hold massive charisma.

 Charisma has three components:

-The real sale process starts when you are hit with the first objection.
+The real sale process starts when you are hit with the first objection. learn more about overcoming sales objections.
 At that time you should lower the action threshold and increase the pain threshold.

 To increase the action threshold you can offer a money-back guarantee or use certain key phrases that make the prospect ponder over the situation.
 Anyways, you need to make the prospect realize that the deal is the best fit for them.

-After reading the Way of the Wolf by Jordan Belfort, the book pointed out things that we have never thought about before.
+After reading the Way of the Wolf by Jordan Belfort, I got to know things that I had never thought about before.

 Way Of The Wolf by Jordan Belfort is a great book if you are in any type of sales job!
 And as the book says, even if you are not in “sales”, you are still always trying to sell something: an idea, your CV, your life, etc.

 Jordan breaks down his state of art, Straight Line sales system and shows you how to get a client from the opening to the close down the straight line.
 Every day we are trying to convince and persuade people and we promise this book will only help.